The Priest of Satan is the first L.P. from the obscure Swedish black metal

 found here are brilliant and it become surprising that more did not come of this band, all those years ago.
 There are a lot

-of tempo changes and the arrangement displays deep roots in early Black Metal.
+of tempo changes and the arrangement displays deep roots in early black metal.
 Near the end of the song, the pace slows down

 again and the vocals take on a very morbid tone.

-"The Goat of Mendes" starts off with very old school doom riffs, accompanied by a hellish
+"The Goat of Mendes" starts off with very old school doom riffs, accompanied by

-One of the darkest works on the album, "The Priest of Satan" is possessed with a dark
+One of the darkest works on the album, "The Priest of Satan" is possessed with

-dread as cold tremolo riffs stab and slash your skin like knives of ice.
+of dread as cold tremolo riffs stab and slash your skin like knives of ice.
 Halfway through, the song slows down and the freezing

 cold open-arpeggio riffs swirl around you like winds of sorrow.
 The keyboard use, along with the morbid whispers, really adds